New Classes Begin August 8, 2026

 Our Mission

-We are retelling our human story based on the principles of nature’s design, ancient wisdom, and modern science.
-Our mission is to train highly skilled healthcare professionals by studying the original sources of Chinese medicine and the patterns of nature.
-Through this approach, we aim to transform medical practice and global healthcare.
+We are retelling our human story through the principles of nature’s design, ancient wisdom, and modern science.
+Our mission is to cultivate thoughtful, skilled practitioners and engaged students of life by returning to the original sources of Chinese medicine and exploring the patterns of nature.
+Through this work, we aim to transform how we understand the body, community, and care—reshaping the future of medicine and the way we live within the world.

 Philosophy